my-th-os/KML/KML/README.txt

 Any feedback, more testing, bug reports and suggestions are very welcome.

 New Features
-• better CRAFT files identification
-• adding child nodes
+• search for nodes
-• deleting nodes, restricted to not delete in this version ◦ vessels (need to check crew and return home)
-  ◦ parts (need to rebuild index numbers and attachments) ◦ kerbals (need to check if they are in any vessel's crew)
-• adding attributes
-• deleting attributes
+• insert nodes and attributes
-• change vessel flag in all its parts - for Enceos
-• improved repair broken docking ports / grappling devices
+• rebuild part structure when repaired

 Features
-• open SFS files
-• open CRAFT files
-• check and identify SFS files
-• check and identify CRAFT files
+• open SFS and CRAFT files
-• save SFS files edited or exactly as loaded
-• save CRAFT files edited or exactly as loaded
+• save files edited or exactly as loaded
 • backup of overwritten files
 • display file structure in a "KML" tree
 • display all vessels in a sorted and filtered list
 • display all kerbals in a sorted and filtered list
 • display vessel's part attachment structure
 • display warnings about structural problems
+• adding, inserting and deleting nodes and attributes
+• deletion excludes in current version
+  ◦ vessels (need to check crew and return home)
+  ◦ parts (need to rebuild index numbers and attachments) ◦ kerbals (need to check if they are in any vessel's crew)
+• change vessel flag in all its parts - for Enceos
 • refill part resources
-• repair broken docking ports
-• repair broken grappling devices
+• repair broken docking ports and grappling devices
 • tested with KSP 1.0.5

 TODO
-• inserting nodes and attributes at certain position / change position
+• search for attributes
 • copy nodes and attributes
-• search for nodes and attributes
 • identify add-on part connections (KAS)
 • some more kerbal-related (display assigned vessel, send home)
+• change position of nodes and attributes
 • more testing (uncommon vessel builds I didn't think of?)
 • documentation
 • a lot of source code TODOs